ucd-library/aggie-experts/doc/experts-deploy-harvest.md

 ```

 This should *not* start the gateway until all initialization steps are complete.
 Check
-the docker logs to ensure that the entire instance started properly.
+the docker logs to ensure that the entire instance started properly; pay particular
+attention to the `init` container.

 Now you can import the data: